eltonkl/cs188/docs/lit-review.md

 ventricles in the center of the brain from the image.
 We will be using the OsiriX software to manually prepare the training data we will use.
 By selecting the brain sections with the program, we can export a binary mask of the image.
-Finally, we will train our dataset with a convolutional network written using the Tensorflow framework, and test its accuracy.
+Finally, we will train our dataset with a machine learning algorithm written using the SciKit-Learn library, and test its accuracy.